tpayne/kubernetes-examples/Maven/web8k-example/README.md

 Maven Spring Kubernetes Sample
 ==============================

-This is a Maven project for building and deploying a small custom spring application...
+This is a Maven project for building and deploying a small custom spring application to a Kubernetes repo and cluster.

 Dependencies
 ------------